nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/automation/automation-chains.md

 On this screen you can add new parameters.
 This can be useful when you want to [write re-usable chains]({{page space='nxdoc' page='how-to-write-reusable-automation-chains'}}).

-*   **Add parameter:** Adds a placeholder for a new parameter, for which &nbsp;you need to specify the name (used for referencing it after that in the chain, using&nbsp;`ChainParameters['parameterName']`).
+*   **Add parameter:** Adds a placeholder for a new parameter, for which you need to specify the name (used for referencing it after that in the chain, using `ChainParameters['parameterName']`).
 *   **Type**: For now always set to string, this may change in the future.

 ## Switch Editor

 ![]({{file name='AutomationChainSwitchEditor.png'}} ?w=650,h=181,border=true)

-The Studio Automation Chain integrates a new editor called YAML editor which&nbsp;enables you to edit your chain in plain text.
+The Studio Automation Chain integrates a new editor called YAML editor which enables you to edit your chain in plain text.
 You can click on the button **Switch editor** to activate this feature.
 You can switch back to the visual editor whenever you want.

-For more information on&nbsp;the Studio Automation Chains, see [all the operations available](http://explorer.nuxeo.org/nuxeo/site/distribution/Nuxeo%20Platform-5.9.4/listOperations).&nbsp;
+For more information on the Studio Automation Chains, see [all the operations available](http://explorer.nuxeo.org/nuxeo/site/distribution/Nuxeo%20Platform-5.9.4/listOperations).

 * * *